HEATlab/Prob-in-Ctrl/README.md

 This strategy should always succeed for dynamically controllable STNUs.
 It works by first leveraging a conversion to the `DC_STN` class to infer wait constraints, and then following early execution.

+#### LP.py
+Uses `PuLP` module to set up and solve several different LPs.
+These LPs are mostly attempts at linearizing the calculation for degree of strong controllability.

 #### stn/stn.py
 Defines STN, Edge, and Vertex classes.
 ##### Details